vishvAsa/kalpAntaram/dharmaH/smRtiH/brahmadatta-sangrahaH/1/adhigrantham.md

 मृत्योर्मा अमृतं गमय

-Lead us from Unreal to Real, from Dark- ness to Light and from Death to Immortality.
+Lead us from Unreal to Real, from Darkness to Light and from Death to Immortality.
 May God bless us for performing deeds as directed by Shruties and Smirities so that all our concerted efforts may bring heaven on this earth a fit abode for gentle, humble and

 faithful world citizens.